Java Unit Testing

 Unit Tester provides different ways to configure mock objects in order to adequately unit test the code that uses databases.
 You can configure to use in-memory database and populate it using a schema file, or from a CSF file.
 You can choose to connect to an external Database or can write your own implementation on how the JDBC calls should be handled.
 To configure Mock database options select Project -> Properties... menu option and select the "JDBC Expert" section in Test Case Generation tab.

 AppPerfect Java Unit Test supports stub code generation, this is useful when some part of application is not available or is not developed yet.
 For example your application requires a database connection but same is not available then you can stub getConnection call and return some dummy connection object in place.
 AppPerfect Unit Test will take care to execute your stubbed code in place of actual getConnection call while unit testing the code.

-By default applicaton generates the Stubs when you run the Test Class Generation process.
+By default application generates the Stubs when you run the Test Class Generation process.
 You can control the Stub generation by selecting Project -> Properties... menu option and configuring the option to Generate Stubs in Test Case Generation tab.

 Unit Test Execution with Informative and User Friendly Results: